Rug Size Guide: How to Choose Rug Size, Placement & More

 In a bedroom, the size and placement of an area rug are determined by the room’s central focus: the bed.
 “When you swing out of bed in the morning, your feet should touch the rug rather than the cold hardwood floor,” Fortin says.

-When it comes to rug placement under beds, a queen-size bed pairs nicely with an 8-by-10 rug, while a 9-by-12 rug is the proper size for a king.
-When it comes to rug placement under the bed, it should be centered with the wood floor exposed near the headboard to leave space for nightstands.
+When it comes to bedroom area rug placement, a queen-size bed pairs nicely with an 8-by-10 rug, while a 9-by-12 rug is the proper size for a king.
+When determining rug placement under the bed, your rug should be centered with the wood floor exposed near the headboard to leave space for nightstands.
 The area rug should rest approximately three inches from the front of the nightstands.
 If a bench or settee sits at the foot of your bed, the legs of that piece should also land on the rug.

 For additional bedroom rug placement ideas, opt for cut-to-fit rugs, a custom option the Acampora team often embraces for bedroom spaces.